twse/bobsgame-extras/README.md

 * **Manufacturer**: Robert Matthew Pelloni

 ## Boot Skin
-The actual skin is in BootSkin Windows XP format and is available in English, German and Polish.
+The actual skin is in BootSkin Windows XP format and is available in English, German, Spanish and Polish.
 Attempting to install this skin under the Windows Vista version will most likely result in an error message, so please don't try it.
 I created this with Windows Paint.

 Use the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin/) to replace the boot skin.